viernes, 16 de mayo de 2025

 El grupo, convencido de que tenían ante ellos a una criatura sobrenatural, se apretujó contra las paredes resbaladizas de madera.
 Sus ojos brillaban con un destello salvaje en la penumbra, y sus mandíbulas, repletas de dientes afilados, se abrían y cerraban con un sonido inquietante, mientras su cuerpo negro y viscoso se agitaba en el agua.
 El corazón les latía con fuerza, y el miedo los paralizó por un instante.
 Uno de los exploradores, agarrando con fuerza una espada oxidada de entre los restos de los esqueletos, reunió valor y se acercó con cuidado, intentando evitar la dentellada del animal.

 La criatura marina se lanzó hacia él con un movimiento rápido, pero el hombre logró esquivarla y, con un golpe certero, clavó la espada en el cuerpo del animal.
 El pez se debatió violentamente, golpeando las paredes y salpicando agua por todos lados, mientras el grupo observaba con una mezcla de terror y fascinación su danza moribunda.
-Finalmente, el congrio quedó inmóvil, flotando en el agua turbia.
+Finalmente, la criatura quedó inmóvil, flotando en el agua turbia.

 Solo entonces, al verlo de cerca, se dieron cuenta de que no era un monstruo, sino un enorme y feo congrio, atrapado en el pasillo inundado del barco.
 Respiraron aliviados, pero la tensión no desapareció del todo.